What’s Your Employer Value Proposition?

 Does your firm struggle to attract the smart, capable people you need to take your business to a higher level of success?
 You’re not alone.

 Hiring and retaining talent is one of the top challenges faced by most professional services firms.
-In fact, it’s second only to attracting new business according to Hinge’s latest research study.
+In fact, it’s third only to increased competition from new firms and downward price pressure/commoditization according to Hinge’s latest research study.

 There’s isn’t a one-size-fits-all solution to this problem.
 In a tight job market, it can be tougher to attract quality talent than find new clients.
 But there are steps you can take to help great people gravitate to your firm.
 And your very first step should be to craft an employer value proposition (also called an employee value proposition or EVP).